 - socio-economic and environmental factors/indicators

-- indigenous involvement
+- indigenous involvement and partnerships in research

 - communication of research